Elise Cranny: 2022

 In February, Cranny broke the American indoor record in the 5000 m at the David Hemery Valentine Invitational at Boston University.
 She had a time of 14:33.17, which was 14 seconds faster than Shalane Flanagan's mark of 14:47.

 Cranny competed at the 2022 USA Outdoor Championships and won the gold medal in the 5000 m.
 At the 2022 World Championships, she finished ninth in the 5000 m.

 2023

 At the 2023 USA Outdoor Championships, Cranny won gold medals in the 5000 m and 10,000 m.
 She then competed at the 2023 World Championships, where she finished ninth in the 5000 m and 12th in the 10,000 m.
 After the 2023 season, Cranny left the Bowerman Track Club and returned to Boulder, Colorado to join Team Boss under coach Joe Bosshard.

 2024

 After only a few months with Team Boss, Cranny left the team at the end of February to be coached by Northern Arizona University associate head coach Jarred Cornfield.
 She then competed in the 2024 US Olympic Trials, placing second in the 5000m.
 At the 2024 Summer Olympics, she placed 11th in the 5000m.

 In November 2024, it was announced that she had signed up for the inaugural season of the Michael Johnson founded Grand Slam Track.

+2025

+Cranny competed at the 2025 World Athletics Championships in Japan, placing 12th in the 10,000 meters.
+She also raced the 5,000 meters but did not advance out of the preliminary heats.

+2026

+In February, Cranny finished fifth in the 3,000 meters at the USA Indoor Track Championships.
+On the roads, she placed second at the Beach to Beacon 10K and seventh at the Falmouth Road Race.